 Interrogatories– A form of discovery consisting of written questions to be answered in writing and under oath.

-Joint Petition– One bankruptcy petition filed by a husband and wife together.
+Joint Petition– A bankruptcy petition that is filed by both a husband and wife.

-Joint and Several Liability– Joint and several liability are when multiple parties can be held liable for the same event or act and be responsible for all restitution required.
-In cases of joint and several liability, a person who was harmed or wronged by several parties could be awarded damages and collect from any one, several, or all of the liable parties.
+Joint and Several Liability– Joint and several liability occurs when multiple parties are held 100% liable for the same event or act.
+In cases of joint and several liability, the party harmed by several parties could recover damages from any one, several, or all of the liable parties.

-The liable parties would be required to pay the entire damage award, which could be split among multiple parties or could come from just one party.
-Each party is liable for part of the damages, or up to as much as all of the damages.
+The liable parties would be required to pay the entire judgment, which could be split among multiple parties or could come from just one party.
+Each party is liable for ALL of the damages, or up to as much as all of the damages.

-Joint Pre-Trial Statement– This is a mandatory document created by opposing attorneys as a case is going to trial.
+Joint Pre-Trial Statement– This is a document created by opposing attorneys as part of discovery in a case that is being litigated.

 Jurisdiction– The legal authority of a court to hear and decide a certain type of case.
 It also is used as a synonym for venue, meaning the geographic area over which the court has territorial jurisdiction to decide cases.